Backbase/backend-interview-snippets/questions.md

 # Questions about `AccountController.java`
 1. Is this a good way to separate the code in layers? -> no, everything is in the controller class
 2. How would separate the implementation in separate layers? -> see the code

+# Questions about `ServiceConfiguration.java`
+1. How can we make sure only valid values are provided through configuration properties?
+2. Which validation annotations would you use to ensure the rules documented in javadoc are enforced?